TrebledJ/trebledj.github.io/content/posts/music/2023-04-13-midnight-enigma.md

     tags: [minimalism]
 ---

-_Midnight Enigma_ is composed for a [musical challenge][chal] constraining pitches within two octaves (here, G2-G3 + G4-G5), with the bonus theme of game music.
+_Midnight Enigma_ is composed for a [musical challenge][chal] constraining pitches within two octaves[^octaves], with the bonus theme of game music.
 I had to cut some corners melodically, but having this constraint also meant I can focus on and explore other aspects of music: the rhythm, extended chords, microtones, and whatnot.
 I also decided to play around with the Phrygian mode[^phrygian] a bit more, so that was fun.

+[^octaves]: The octaves I chose were G2-G3 + G4-G5.
+Pitches can be anywhere inside these ranges, but not between (G3-G4) or outside.

 [^phrygian]: The Phrygian mode is characterised by the flat-2nd.
 As _Midnight Enigma_ is primarily in C minor, the flat-2nd would be the D-flat.